Recently it hit me: I have become addicted to my iPhone.

 7. Don’t be an iPhone zombie

 I don’t know how bad the “walking texter” problem is where you live but in Hong Kong, walking through the streets has become dangerous as you have to dodge the iPhone zombies.
 I have at times been guilty of this terrible habit; it is so tempting as it seems like such a good use of my time.
 But walking and texting is dangerous because you are not fully engaged in either act; your typos are laughable and you end up walking through the streets blindfolded by a screen.
-You’re bound to miss everything you see which, in the case of the man in the video below, could have been potentially life-threatening.

 Final takeaway: control your devices consciously so that they don’t control you.